jondjones/ILoveUmbraco/README.md

 ## My Repos

+[JonDJones.Umbraco.BaseBuild8](https://github.com/jondjones/JonDJones.Umbraco.BaseBuild8): Umbraco * Base Build.
+I use this as a starting poting for all new Greenfield projects I work on.
+Improved and updated overtime.

-[Base Build](https://github.com/jondjones/JonDJones.Umbraco.BaseBuild): My Umbraco C# base build.
+[JonDJones.Umbraco.BaseBuild7](https://github.com/jondjones/JonDJones.Umbraco.BaseBuild7): My Umbraco C# base build.
 I use this build as the bases of all new Greenfield projects I work on .
 Improved and updated overtime.
 It follows a TDD methodology and comes with plug-ins

 [Mega Menu](https://github.com/jondjones/JonDJones.com.Umbraco.MegaMenu/tree/d2ac56e0d5a57372135ba891febb545400f2ab36)